michael-pittman/Geusey3/README.md

 - Test the webhook URL manually before deployment
 - Check n8n workflow status and logs
 - Verify the webhook endpoint is accessible

+### Testing Issues
+- Ensure Playwright browsers are installed: `npx playwright install`
+- Check that the development server is running for local tests
+- Verify network connectivity for smoke tests against deployed site

 ## License